GrooveHQ/docs/reference/mutation/conversation/conversation_untag/index.md

 })
 ```

-To un-tag a conversation, see `conversationUntag`
+To tag a conversation, see `conversationTag`

 ## Input fields